My Five Favourite Vegan Menopause Supplements

 The recommended dosage for rhodiola varies depending on individual factors but should not exceed 600 mg per day.
 Although rhodiola can help reduce the stress hormone cortisol which would contribute to better sleep, it’s best to take rhodiola early in the day because it has a mild stimulant effect.

 You might be noticing a pattern that it’s always a good idea to consult with a practitioner to determine the appropriate amount for you, and rhodiola is no different!
-If you are taking HRT, you should definitely seek advice before taking rhodiola.
+If you are taking HRT, you should seek advice before taking rhodiola.

 My favourite rhodiola brand is AOR Rhodiola because it’s certified vegan, non-GMO, and gluten free.
 Learn more and purchase here.
+For a US alternative, learn more here.

 Using Vegan Menopause Supplements